ycpcs/ece335-fall2025/syllabus.md

 ### Homework assignments

 Homework problems and solutons will be posted on the [website](assign/index.html).
-Students must self-assess their assignments *before* submitting to Canvas. **No credit will be given for assignments that are not self-assessed or more than three (3) days late.**
+Students must self-assess their assignments *before* submitting to Canvas. **No credit will be given for assignments that are not self-assessed.
+There will be a 20\% deduction per day late and no credit for more than three (3) days late.**

 ### Attendance